userjack6880/picluster/content/module-5.md

 You can use `pdsh` from **'pi-hpc-head01'** to issue commands to the compute nodes all at once.
 Instead of `apt remove`, you will need to use `apt-get -y remove` as `pdsh` is non-interactive.
 The nodes are configured in a way that you will be allowed to use `sudo`.

-since this is the first time we're using pdsh, let's make sure that the node definitions in `/etc/genders` are correct. the only changes you should make are the numbers for nodes. also, if storage nodes aren't present, comment out the line for storage
+Since this is the first time we're using pdsh, let's make sure that the node definitions in `/etc/genders` are correct.
+The only changes you should make are the numbers for nodes.
+Also, if storage nodes aren't present, comment out the line for storage

 ```
 pdsh -g nodes hostname